-- list_units descends through hierarchy and returns a list of Unit objects existing in the block.
-This shortcut exists because a common analysis case is analyzing all neurons that you recorded in a session. - list_recordingchannels descends through hierarchy and returns a list of RecordingChannel objects existing in the block. - Note: Any other additional arguments are assumed to be user-specific metadata and stored in annotations.
+list\units descends through hierarchy and returns a list of Unit objects existing in the block.
+This shortcut exists because a common analysis case is analyzing all neurons that you recorded in a session.

+Note: Any other additional arguments are assumed to be user-specific metadata and stored in annotations.

-Container of: Segment RecordingChannelGroup
+Container of: Segment ChannelIndex